 - 1. Based on current employee seniority regarding annual vacation entitlements there will be two (2) relief stockroom clerk shifts created.
 These shifts will assume the shifts and days off of employees away on the above mentioned leaves. - 2.
 Relief stockroom clerk shifts will have four days off in every pay period. - 3.
-These shifts shall be added to the stockroom shift sign-ups and shall be available for any stockroom clerk to sign in accordance with article 11.05. - 4.
+These shifts shall be added to the stockroom shift sign-ups and shall be available for any stockroom clerk to sign in accordance with Article 11.05. - 4.
 The employees wishing to sign the Relief shifts must indicate their intention and will sign for their specific shifts after all other Regular stockroom clerks have signed.
 Once all stockroom clerks have signed their shifts, those stockroom clerks signing Relief shifts will select their work in one week pieces in accordance with Article 11.05.
-It is understood that where the shift being signed is that of a Part time regular employee the employer shall increase the hours of work to seven and one half (7 $\frac{1}{2}$ ) per day and thirty seven and one half (37 $\frac{1}{2}$ ) per week allowing for two (2) consecutive days off. - 5.
+It is understood that where the shift being signed is that of a Part time regular employee the Employer shall increase the hours of work to seven and one half (7 1⁄2) per day and thirty seven and one half (37 1⁄2) per week allowing for two (2) consecutive days off. - 5.
 It is understood that stockroom clerks signing the relief shifts mentioned above will be required to work at another property as scheduled. - 6.
-In order to efficiently schedule the Relief Shifts, it is understood and agreed that all stockroom clerks will be required to bank ten (10) of their RWWL days to be taken off in two blocks of five (5) consecutive days.
-The remaining seven (7) RWWL days may be taken as random days off and scheduled by mutual agreement of the employee(s) and his supervisor.
-If an employee so chooses, he may sign an additional five (5) RWWL days as a block. - 7.
-It is understood that stockroom clerks must bank five (5) statutory holiday days.
-If an employee so chooses, he may sign an additional five (5) statutory holiday days.
-These days will be signed as time off in five (5) day blocks following the annual vacation sign up.
+Stockroom clerks may elect to bank up to ten (10) of their RWWL days to be taken by seniority at times made available by the employer during annual leave sign up. - 7.
+Stockroom clerks who work statutory holidays may elect to bank them to be taken by seniority at times made available by the employer during annual leave sign up. - 8.
+It is understood that when an employee working a Relief Shift is working a week that is not blocking for another stockroom clerk, the days off for that week will be the same as the days off that applied in the previous week, unless there is mutual agreement to different days off for this week. - 9.
+The Parties agree to meet on an annual basis, following the annual vacation sign-up, to review the relief requirements.